Introduction to IoT: Applications of IoT

-In many diagnostic processes, measuring blood pressure is a compulsory step.
+\textit{Blood Pressure Monitoring}\\ In many diagnostic processes, measuring blood pressure is a compulsory step.
 However, the major issue with the traditional method is that it requires one person to record the blood pressure.
 Therefore, the integration of IoT into blood pressure monitoring has been a blessing for both doctors and patients.
-In \cite{xin2017novel}, a wearable cuffless gadget has been proposed, capable of measuring both systolic and diastolic pressure, with the results stored in the cloud.
-A cloud and fog-based architecture have been proposed in \cite{pradhan2021iot} for long-term, real-time blood pressure monitoring, with the data also being stored for future references.
+A wearable cuffless gadget \cite{xin2017novel}, for example, is capable of measuring both systolic and diastolic pressure, with the results stored in the cloud.